NRCan-IETS-CE-O-HBC/HTAP/doc/HTAP-input-and-output.md

 <a name="opt-casementwindows"></a>
-### 9) `Opt-CasementWindows`
+### 12) `Opt-CasementWindows`

 * **Description** : Defines performance characteristics of windows.
 * **Typical values**: Keyword specifying the desired window specification
 * **HOT2000 bindings**: When run, __substitute-h2k.rb__ will alter the window definitions according to the corresponding specifications in the .options file.
-  In each case, the script will replace the existing window definition with definition from the code library.
+  In each case, the script will replace the existing window definition with a definition from the code library.
 The values provided in the .options file must match window definition names in the code library.
 For instance, in the example below, the codes `DblLeHcAir`, `DblLeHcArg` and `DblLeScArg` must all exist in the code library.
 * **Other things you should know**:
-  - __substitute-h2k__ supports unique window definitions by orientation; each window spec must explicitly name the corresponding code for each of  the S/SE/E/NE/N/NW/W/SW. cardinal points. __substitute-h2k.rb__ will modify the windows for each orientation accordingly.
+  - __substitute-h2k__ supports unique window definitions by orientation; each window spec must explicitly name the corresponding code for each of the S/SE/E/NE/N/NW/W/SW orientations. __substitute-h2k.rb__ will modify the windows for each orientation accordingly.
   - Within HOT2000's code editor, you may define windows using overall U-value and SHGC inputs, or via HOT2000's legacy window code selector.
-  - This tag will edit all window types, not just casements.
+  - This tag will edit all window types in walls, not just casements.
+However, it will not change windows in doors or ceilings (i.e., skylights).
   - Setting `Opt-CasementWindows = NA ` leaves the archetype windows unchanged.